Wheeler girls fall to Newell Fonda

 “At half time I told them to just go out have fun and enjoy the moment - it’s all you can do,” Miller said.

-“I told the girls you can't measure your season on your game, you had a great season,” Miller said.
+“I told the girls you can't measure your season on one game, you had a great season,” Miller said.

 For the record the Wheelers end the season with a 16-9 record while Newell Fonda has lost just one game and has 22-1 record.